tinyg210/shipment-list-demo/README.md

 ...
 ```

-From here on, it's smooth sailing, the same as before.
+From here on, it's the same as using AWS.
 In the `setup/terraform` folder, run the `cleanup` script
 to get rid of any files that keep track of the resources' state.
 Then:

 ```
 $ tflocal init
-$ tflocal plan -var 'env=dev
+$ tflocal plan -var 'env=dev'
 $ tflocal apply
 ```

 What we're doing here is just passing an environmental variable to let the Lambda
 know this is the `dev` environment.

+### Running the backend

 After that, the Spring Boot application needs to start using the dev profile (make sure you're in
 the